Skip to Content

 Receive their entitlement in a timely way

 The length of time it takes to administer an estate will depend on its nature and complexity.
-It is quite normal for an estate to take a year to be administered.
-However, a wise executor may want to keep the beneficiaries informed of any expected delays.
+It is quite normal for an estate to take more than a year to be administered.
+However, a wise executor may want to keep the beneficiaries informed of any expected delays and will consider making an interim distribution to beneficiaries unless there is a legal impediment to doing so.

 Be treated fairly